Geoscientist Artificial Intelligence

 • Description: Curvature, or the second-order term, captures the non-linear changes in amplitude with offset.
 It is often used in more detailed AVO analyses to refine interpretations, especially in complex geological settings.

-4. Fluid Factor:
+4. Fluid Factor (∆F):

 • Description: This attribute is derived from the combination of intercept and gradient, designed to highlight fluid effects (like gas saturation) in the subsurface.
 It helps differentiate between hydrocarbon-bearing and water-bearing formations.

-5. Product of Intercept and Gradient (A*B):
+5. Product of Intercept and Gradient (P*G):

 • Description: This product emphasizes areas where both intercept and gradient are strong, which can be indicative of gas sands or other significant subsurface anomalies.